Table of Contents

-- Intermediate inheritance: Both alleles influence one another (i.e. flower colors red and white result in pink in the F1 generation).
+- Intermediate inheritance: Both alleles influence 1 another (i.e. flower colors red and white result in pink in the F1 generation).

-- Codominant inheritance: Both traits are expressed in the phenotype independently of one another (i.e. blood types AA and BB all have F1 AB).
+- Codominant inheritance: Both traits are expressed in the phenotype independently of 1 another (i.e. blood types AA and BB all have F1 AB).

 Aa × Aa = 25 % aa + 50 % Aa + 25 % AA

-So far, Mendel had examined the characteristics of the inheritance of one single trait.
-After that, he analysed plants that had two different traits.
-Here, he also analysed that the F1 generation was identical genotypically as well as phenotypically.
+So far, Mendel had examined the characteristics of the inheritance of 1 single trait.
+After that, he analyzed plants that had 2 different traits.
+Here, he also discovered that the F1 generation was identical genotypically as well as phenotypically.
 If he crossed the F1 hybrids anew, however, new trait combinations appeared in the F2 generation.

-If individuals whose genetic makeup differs in several traits are crossed, the individual traits are inherited independently of each other according to Mendel rules one and two.
+If individuals, whose genetic makeup differs in several traits, are crossed, the individual traits are inherited independently of each other according to Mendel’s first and second rules.